BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 In the cas of LOGH, the first 3 books were translated by Daniel Huddleston, and next 3 were translated by Tyran Grillo.
 (There are 4 more books afterward, but we don't care about them today).

 Once my partner reached the 4th book, she shared with me some passages that she found very hard to understand.
-Pronouns reference were unclear, some sentences had even anti-meaning [CHECK_TRANS].
+Pronouns reference were unclear, some sentences had contradictory meaning in the canon of the universe.
 I felt there was a real risk she would stop reading the book as the friction drains her motivation day after day.

+{{< callout warning >}}
-Disclaimer: I don't want to throw shade at Tyran Grillo here, there is no telling how much time and money he was given to translate those 3 books, and even the most talented translator would fail under inferior working conditions.
+I don't want to throw shade at Tyran Grillo here, there is no telling how much time and money he was given to translate those 3 books, and even the most talented translator would fail under inferior working conditions.
 Any attempt at making people understand each other better should be celebrated.
+{{< /callout >}}

 What I am more interested in today is: what can you do in modern days when faced in this situation?